Do you want to know which tools can help you build an email list from scratch or give it a well-deserved boost? I hear you.

-Some may argue that getting visitors on your website and social media pages is of little value if they don’t share their contact details with you.
-And if visitors do share their email address, you need to engage with them on a regular basis because every incoming contact (let’s call them leads) is your potential client.
+Some may argue that getting visitors to your website and social media pages is of little value if they don’t share their contact details with you.
+And if visitors do share their email addresses, you need to engage with them on a regular basis because every incoming contact (let’s call them leads) is your potential client.

 Building and managing customer relationships is essential for generating new leads and conversions for your business, and email marketing is one of the best ways to achieve this.
 By sending emails to your existing customers and prospects regularly, you’re building trust and reminding them of your presence, thus warming them up to take the next action, e.g. make a purchase or recommend your products to their family and friends.

 Email is 40x more successful at acquiring new clients than Facebook and Twitter combined.
 (Source: exhibit via McKinsey & Company)

 You’ll need to encourage visitors to sign up to your email list when building one.
 Keep in mind that most of us are tired of receiving spammy promotional emails, so you need to show real value.
 Offer either of the following in exchange for their contact details:

 - Special discount or offer

 - Content or service upgrade